 # PX-4 PID Tuning

 This page talks about tuning the controller gains in PX-4.
-This is essential for pilots seeking certain flight characteristics such as increased responsiveness to controller inputs.
+This is essential for pilots seeking certain flight characteristics, such as increased responsiveness to controller inputs.

 We have been using the same guidelines as PX-4's Tuning Guide (opens new window) and we recommend following the same process.
 Here we have added some more information and lessons learnt.